cfgmgmtcamp/cfgmgmtcamp.eu/content/ghent2020/about.md

 draft: false
 ---

-Configuration Management Camp is the event for technologists interested  Open Source Infrastructure automation and related topics
+Configuration Management Camp is the event for technologists interested  Open Source Infrastructure automation and related topics.
-This includes but is not limited to top Open Source Configuration Management , Provisioning, Orchestration,  Choreography, Container Operations and many more topics.
+This includes but is not limited to top Open Source Configuration Management, Provisioning, Orchestration,  Choreography, Container Operations, and many more topics.

-We’re pleased to announce CfgMgmtCamp 2019, the sixt year and 8th edition.
+We're pleased to announce CfgMgmtCamp 2020, the seventh year and nineth edition.
 While CfgMgmtCamp has evolved beyond pure configuration management, we are evolving the topics and content of the conference.
 CfgMgmtCamp wants to join all infrastructure management tools and principles to come together to share and learn about infra mgmt.

 ## Attendees ##